CloudCannon/documentation/collections/_drafts/integrity-attributes-and-more-spam-validations.md

 type: minor
 ---

-This release adds Integrity attribute support, extra spam validation for form and easier access to test domains.
-It also fixes a variety of issues reported through support and&nbsp;
+This release adds integrity attribute support to the compressor, extra spam validation for forms and easier access to test domains.
+It also fixes a variety of issues reported through support.

 **Features:**